John Julien

 A second SOP that comes in handy if you're in healthcare scheduling is a location reference guide.
 This reference guide allows someone to quickly skim the available staff, hours, services, etc. at different locations.

-7. Marketing SOP example
+7. Marketing SOP Example

 Marketing has a variety of different projects and tasks to handle.
 From running ad campaigns to using different software, you need a bunch of different SOPs for your marketing team to help them work efficiently.

 Here is an example of a basic checklist for publishing a blog post.
 A person using this checklist would need to understand how to use WordPress.
-This checklist is just a prompt so they don't forget a step.

 Create your SOPs with easy-to-follow templates for Google Docs and Microsoft Word